 Sidewalks can be confusing and another area of great debate.
 Usually it is safer to ride on the road.
 But there are times where it would be perfectly reasonable to ride your bicycle on a sidewalk.
 A sidewalk may provide a convenient or essential route to a multi-use path or bike rack, for example.
 A sidewalk makes it easy to backtrack a short distance on a one-way street.
-Some people simply feel more comfortable on a sidewalk if the speed and volume of traffic are heavy.
+In some places a bicyclist is unable to trigger a traffic light and therefore uses the pedestrian signal to cross.
+And some people simply feel more comfortable on a sidewalk if the speed and volume of traffic are heavy.